aimazin/Udacity_Capstone_Dog_Breed/README.md

 ## Project Motivation

 Capstone was build to show case my abilities as far as real world data science goes.
+My goal is produce an Image classification algorithm.

 ## File Descriptions